HadesVR/HadesVR/README.md

 ### Project TODO:
 - figure out a way to fix controller drift (dual blobs maybe?)
-- full body tracking maybee?
+- full body tracking maybe?
 - hardware design for the wand controllers (and maybe fbt trackers too?)
 - Fix the 3d printable tabs
 - Figure out a better way to mount the tp4056 that doesnt involve hot glue